cosmos/sdk-tutorials/academy/3-ibc/3-channels.md

 <HighlightBox type="info">

 Remember the abbreviation _IBC/TAO_ where the _O_ represents _Ordering_.
-There's currently two different types of channels in terms of ordering.
+There are currently two different types of channels in terms of ordering:

 * An **ordered channel** is _a channel where packets are delivered exactly in the order in which they were sent_.
 * An **unordered channel** is _a channel where packets can be delivered in any order_, which may differ from the order in which they were sent.